۞~۞~۞~۞~۞~۞~۞~۞~۞~۞~۞~۞~۞~۞

 "The MET is using rodent baiting stations containing the lethal active ingredient 'Bromethalin'.
 These stations are placed in open areas behind the MET in Central Park specifically where Palemale & Lola catches a great deal of rats!
 The Metropolitan Museum of Art has a very careless attitude toward animals; Their lavish glass windows kills hundreds of migrating birds each year.
 Recently the glass in those windows were replaced but nothing was done to the new glass to help prevent this ongoing tragedy.
 All around the MET are rodent baiting stations which threaten the lives of our precious wildlife especially Palemale & Lola.
 Both the MET's management and their private pest control contractor has lied to me about the seriousness of the poison used in these bait stations.
 Presently the bait used is worse than the anti-coagulants used previously.
 Please call the Director's Office and tell them to stop endangering the lives of our precious wildlife!

+The Metropolitan Museum of Art is deceiving the public on the lethal rodenticide they are using!
 After issuing that sterile 'News Release' on July 15, 2008 in which they pretended to be so remorseful about the lethal poison (FASTRAC, active ingredient 'Bromethalin') which was being used 'without their knowledge', they have now reverted to CONTRAC (active ingredient Bromodiolone) which is just as bad as the poison that they were so sorry to have been using. . .
 I will not just stand by and take 'pretty' pictures of these animals and not speak out for them!
 What kind of society will continuously and willfully endanger the life of its precious wildlife especially in these enlightened times?
 The MET and Central Park must stop their careless attitude toward these weaker and vulnerable creatures."

 - Lincoln Karim